alibaba/terraform-provider-docs/source/docs/providers/alicloud/r/slb.html.markdown

 * `cookie` - (Optinal) The cookie configured on the server It is mandatory only when "sticky_session" is on and "sticky_session_type" is server; otherwise, the parameter will be ignored.
 Value：String in line with RFC 2965, with length being 1- 200.
 It only contains characters such as ASCII codes, English letters and digits instead of the comma, semicolon or spacing, and it cannot start with $.
 * `persistence_timeout` - (Optinal) Timeout of connection persistence.
 Value： 0-3600（in seconds） .Default：0 The value 0 indicates to close it.
 * `health_check` - (Optinal) Whether to enable health check.
-Value：`on` / `off`
+Value：`on` / `off`.
+TCP and UDP listener's HealthCheck is always on, and it will be ignore when launching TCP or UDP listener.
 * `health_check_type` - (Optinal) Type of health check.
 Value：`tcp` | `http` , Default：`tcp` .
 TCP supports TCP and HTTP health check mode, you can select the particular mode depending on your application.
 * `health_check_domain` - (Optinal) Domain name used for health check.
 When TCP listener need to use HTTP health check, this parameter will be configured; and when TCP health check is used, the parameter will be ignored.
-Value： `$_ip | custom string`.
-Rules of the custom string: its length is limited to 1-80 and only characters such as letters, digits, ‘-‘ and ‘.’ are allowed.
-When the parameter is set to $_ip by the user, Server Load Balancer uses the private network IP address of each backend server as Domain used for health check.
+Its length is limited to 1-80 and only characters such as letters, digits, ‘-‘ and ‘.’ are allowed.
+When it is not set or empty,  Server Load Balancer uses the private network IP address of each backend server as Domain used for health check.
 * `health_check_uri` - (Optinal) URI used for health check.
 When TCP listener need to use HTTP health check, this parameter will be configured; and when TCP health check is used, the parameter will be ignored.
 Value：Its length is limited to 1-80 and it must start with /.
 Only characters such as letters, digits, ‘-’, ‘/’, ‘.’, ‘%’, ‘?’, #’ and ‘&’ are allowed.
 * `health_check_connect_port` - (Optinal) Port used for health check.
 Value： `1-65535`, Default：None.
-When the parameter is not set, it means the backend server port is used (BackendServerPort).
+When the parameter is not set, it means the backnd server port is used (BackendServerPort).
 * `healthy_threshold` - (Optinal) Threshold determining the result of the health check is success.
+When "health_check" is on, the parameter default to 3, else it will be ignored.
 Value：`1-10`.
 * `unhealthy_threshold` - (Optinal) Threshold determining the result of the health check is fail.
+When "health_check" is on, the parameter default to 3, else it will be ignored.
 Value：`1-10`.
 * `health_check_timeout` - (Optinal) Maximum timeout of each health check response.
-When "health_check" is on, the parameter is mandatory; and when "mandatory" is off, the parameter will be ignored.
+When "health_check" is on, the parameter default to 5, else it will be ignored.
 Value：`1-300`（in seconds）.
 Note: If health_check_timeout < health_check_interval, health_check_timeout is invalid, and the timeout is health_check_interval.
-Default to 5.
 * `health_check_interval` - (Optinal) Time interval of health checks.
-When "health_check" is on, the parameter is mandatory; and when "health_check" is off, the parameter will be ignored.
-Value：`1-50` (in seconds）.
-Default to 2.
+When "health_check" is on, the parameter default to 2, else it will be ignored.
+Value：`1-50` (in seconds)
 * `health_check_http_code` - (Optinal) Regular health check HTTP status code.
 Multiple codes are segmented by “,”.
-When "health_check" is on, the parameter is mandatory; and when "health_check" is off, the parameter will be ignored.
+When "health_check" is on, the parameter default to `http_2xx`, else it will be ignored.
 Value：`http_2xx` / `http_3xx` / `http_4xx` / `http_5xx`.
 * `ssl_certificate_id` - (Optinal) Security certificate ID.

 ## Attributes Reference